LukaszKr/Benchmarks/README.md

-# PerformanceTests
+# Benchmarks
-Set of tests to check performance of common coding aproaches.
+Set of benchmarks to check performance of common coding aproaches.